nesnes/IA_robot/README.md

             - x, y, angle `In the robot`

 # Customize
-All the used (xml) files are declared in the main.py file.
-It is also where they are loaded and used by the IA.
-The main.py file is self documented.
+All the used (xml) files are selected in web interface.
+You can edit files and start simulations or live match from the web interface.
+(No internet connection required)

 ## Creating a new map
 All the previous map.xml files are contained in the corresponding folder.
 Just duplicate and rename the latest one, and edit the point of interest.